uyo9ko/UE_code/README.md

 ## Additional Resources

-For more information on how the CNN model works, see the following paper:
+For more information on how the model works, see the following paper:

 - "...." (xxxx, 2022)